Reflections on Gaza

 The people supporting these ideas are, to put it bluntly, crazy and evil.
 We are no more going to kill off or expel the European colonizers from Israel than from America or South Africa.
 As horrible and bloody as the history of colonization is, decolonization cannot entail genocide.
 What needs to be expelled is the colonialism, and the inequity it generates.

 It could be argued that the Jews did not and do not deserve a state of their own, particularly one created on top of an existing state and its people, and Israel should never have been reinvented in the 20th century.
 It could be, but that would be a moot point.
-Israel exists and can either continue its current path, be destroyed, or improved.
+Israel exists and can either continue its current path, be destroyed, or be improved.
 That last option is a saner sort of anti-Zionism.

 This form is defined as the opposition to the notion that the Jews deserve an ethnostate of their own; a country where Jews are first-class citizens and non-Jews are second-class, and not necessarily even citizens.
 In other words, it is an opposition to Israeli Apartheid, which is called Hafrada (literally the same word, only in Hebrew instead of Afrikaans).